Library Media Center

 Gifts are always appreciated.
 They may be added to the media center collection, given to teachers, or donated to the public library.

 TV Broadcast Studio - Our studio televises live announcements each morning.
 Student recognition is featured.
-Students typically operate the entire show with supervision from the media specialist.
+Fifth grade students typically operate the entire show with supervision from the media specialist.
 The crew consists of anchors, camera and sound technicians, announcers, video mixer, and assistants.
-However, due to the inability to social distance while running the morning show, there will be no student participation for the first nine weeks of school.
-We will revisit this decision each quarter.

 Book Fairs - Hammett Bowen hosts two Scholastic book fairs each year.
 These provide the opportunity for students to purchase books that they can keep.
 All of the proceeds go to purchasing new books and materials for the media center.
-This year our book fairs will be held online for the safety of our students and staff.
+Thank you for your support.

 The mission of the Hammett Bowen Elementary Media program is to ensure that the students and staff are effective users of ideas and information.
 This is accomplished by providing intellectual and physical access to materials in all formats; by providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas; and by working with other educators to design learning strategies to meet the needs of individual students.